Numan0516/Data-Analyst-Numan/README.md

 > 4. [Data Wrangling](#4-data-wrangling)
 > 5. [Data Quality Control & Monitoring](#5-data-quality-control--monitoring)

+Project Title: Exploring Temperature-Turbidity Correlation in Vancouver's Water Quality Data

+Objective:
+The objective of this project is to perform an in-depth Exploratory Data Analysis (EDA) using the City of Vancouver’s water quality dataset.
+This analysis focuses on investigating the relationship between temperature and turbidity levels in drinking water systems, with the ultimate aim of understanding if temperature fluctuations can act as a predictor for changes in water clarity.
+This insight can assist in identifying seasonal or environmental influences on water quality.

+Dataset:
+The dataset includes real-world water quality readings collected by the City of Vancouver.
+Key attributes include:

+Temperature: The recorded water temperature at various monitoring points

+Turbidity: A measure of water clarity, where higher values indicate more particles or cloudiness

+Operating Permit Number, Facility ID, Sample Date, and other operational metadata

+Methodology:

+Data Storage & Collection: Data was initially stored in Amazon S3 for centralized access and versioning.

+Data Profiling: AWS Glue DataBrew was used to profile the data, identify missing values, check column formats, and inspect outliers.

+Data Cleaning: A cleaning recipe was created in DataBrew, which included dropping irrelevant columns (e.g., mechanical, permit status), fixing data types, and removing duplicates.

+Analysis: Cleaned data was queried using Amazon Athena to explore:

+Correlation between temperature and turbidity

+Seasonal trends or time-based changes in turbidity

+Distribution and variance of turbidity values across different months and temperature ranges

+Data Visualization: Trends were visualized using boxplots, histograms, and scatter plots to observe patterns.

+Tools and Technologies:

+AWS S3, AWS Glue DataBrew, Amazon Athena

+SQL, Data Profiling Tools, Jupyter Notebooks (for visualization and validation)

+Deliverables:

+A detailed Jupyter Notebook with EDA steps and interpretations

+Cleaned dataset in S3

+SQL queries and outputs via Athena

+Summary dashboard showing visual trends and findings

+Key Findings:
+The analysis indicated a moderate correlation between increased water temperature and elevated turbidity levels during the summer months.
+It also uncovered recurring seasonal spikes in turbidity, emphasizing the need for preventive water system maintenance during warm periods.
 ## 1. Exploratory Data Analysis
 **Project Description**: EDA of City of Vancouver water quality data
 **Objective**: Analyze and understand how changes in temperature might affect turbidity levels.